 Mothers still do the lion's share of housework

-Institute Director, Anne Hollonds said that becoming a mother heralded a dramatic change in the lives of Australian women who went from spending a weekly average of 2 hours caring for others to a whopping 51.
+Becoming a mother heralds a dramatic change in the lives of Australian women.
+New mothers go from spending a weekly average of 2 hours caring for others to a whopping 51 hours.